-I am an Australian/Japanese cookbook author, photographer and food/travel writer based in Tuscany with my Tuscan husband, Marco Lami, who is a sommelier and has been pouring great wines in fine dining restaurants for a decade.
-I have published four cookbooks (the fifth, Cinnamon & Salt: Cicchetti in Venice, is on its way in April 2022) and yes, we do spend a lot of time cooking, eating and drinking wine, we have done ever since we met and fell in love 16 years ago in Florence.
+I am an Australian/Japanese cookbook author, photographer and food/travel writer based in Tuscany with my Tuscan husband, Marco Lami, who is a sommelier and has been pouring great wines in fine dining restaurants for over a decade.
+I have written five cookbooks (the sixth, Gohan, a cookbook of Japanese home cooking will arrive in October 2023!).

-Here, I share my food and travel recommendations around Italy, snippets of life in Tuscany with two small kids, new and old favourite wines we’re drinking, seasonal recipes we love, cookbook chat, discussions on things that are meaningful to us such as sustainability in food and why finding joy (not fear) in food is so important especially for our children, plus links that keep us going.
+Here, I share my food and travel recommendations around Italy (or Japan!), snippets of life in Tuscany with two small kids, seasonal recipes we love, new and old favourite wines we’re drinking, cookbook chat, discussions on things that are meaningful to me, such as how to untangle yourself from diet culture, sustainability in food and why finding joy (not fear) in food is so important especially for our children, plus links that keep us going.

 I’m very excited about this newsletter and I hope you will be too, I have so much more to share with you, so please stay tuned.